aravindet/aravindet.github.io/smålang.md

 ## Expressions

-Expressions are sequences of values and are evaluated left-to-right, with no operator precedence.
+Expressions are sequences of values that are mostly evaluated left-to-right without arbitrary rules like PEDMAS.

 ```rb
 1 + 1 * 2   # Unlike most other languages, this is 4.